sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 **Exercise:** Check out the [documentation of `gatk SelectVariants`](https://gatk.broadinstitute.org/hc/en-us/articles/360037055952-SelectVariants), and:

-* Figure out what you'll need to fill in at `--select-type-to-include` if you want to select only INDELS.
+* Figure out what you'll need to write at `--select-type-to-include` if you want to select only INDELS.
-* Generate a vcf with only the SNPs and a second vcf with only the INDELs from `trio.vcf`.
+* Make a script (named `C09_select_SNPs.sh`) to generate a vcf with only the SNPs
+* Make a script (named `C10_select_INDELs.sh`) to generate a second vcf with only the INDELs from `trio.vcf`.

 ??? done "Answer"
     You will need to fill in `INDEL` at `--select-type-to-include` to filter for INDELs.

-    To get the SNPs you can run the command above.
+    To get the SNPs you can run the command above:

+    ```sh title="C09_select_SNPs.sh"
+    #!/usr/bin/env bash

+    cd ~/workdir

+    gatk SelectVariants \
+    --variant results/variants/trio.vcf \
+    --select-type-to-include SNP \
+    --output results/variants/trio.SNP.vcf
+    ```

     To get the INDELs you'll need to change `--select-type-to-include` to `INDEL`:

-    ```sh
+    ```sh title="C10_select_INDELs.sh"
+    #!/usr/bin/env bash

+    cd ~/workdir

     gatk SelectVariants \
-    --variant variants/trio.vcf \
+    --variant results/variants/trio.vcf \
     --select-type-to-include INDEL \
-    --output variants/trio.INDEL.vcf
+    --output results/variants/trio.INDEL.vcf

     ```

 #### Filtering SNPs